codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 represented by keeping players in sync and ensure that the battlefield size is correctly scaled for each one of them (not touched this yet).

-For the communication part I chose the simplest and obiquitous solution, a non-blocking server on `select` (yikes, maybe at least `poll`) and a timeout on read client, this way the main loops are not blocked indefinitely and the game state can flow.
+For the communication part I chose the simplest and ubiquitous solution, a non-blocking server on `select` (yikes, maybe at least `poll`) and a timeout on read client, this way the main loops are not blocked indefinitely and the game state can flow.
 There are certainly infinitely better ways to do it, but